sapphirepp/sapphirepp/doc/pages/examples/closure.md

   <img src="https://sapphirepp.org/img/examples/closure/heatmap_l3_x6_t6.png" alt="Numerical solution for l_max=3, x=6, t=6/V" width="30%">
 </p>

-Taking a closer look at the results for, we can notice that the numerical solution does not exactly match the analytical solution.
+Taking a closer look at the results, in particular the colorbar, we see that the numerical solution does not match the analytical solution presented above.
-The distribution is too smooth and, especially for the point $(x=6 \sigma, t=6/\sqrt{3})$, underestimates the peak at the pole of the sphere while at the same time producing negative values for the distribution.
+The distribution is too smooth and, especially for the point $(x=6 \sigma, t=6/\sqrt{3})$, it underestimates the peak at the pole of the sphere.
+Furthermore, the numerically distribution function is negative.

 We can improve the results by increasing the expansion order to $l_{\text{max}} = 4$: